Q: What are your qualifications?

 Q: What is a Meet and Greet?

 A: A meet and greet is the initial meeting between DC Dog Sitter, you, and your pet.
 Most importantly, it allows you to meet a senior manager to discuss what services are best for you and your pet.
-It also provides an opportunity to assess your pet's behavioural and emotional quotients.
+It also provides an opportunity to assess your pet's behavioral and emotional quotients.

 Q: Will DC Dog Sitter train or discipline my pet?